Protecting Your Financial Data: Aadhaar and Banking

 How banks protect your money

-Banks use very advanced security systems, including encryption, to protect your money and data.
+Banks use highly advanced security systems, including encryption, to protect your money and data.
 They also follow strict rules set by financial regulators to ensure your funds are safe.
 While banks do their part, your active participation in security is also essential.

 What to do if you suspect something is wrong